Durango, Colorado

 The fall foliage season (late September–mid October) is arguably the most spectacular time to ride — aspen groves along the canyon turn blazing gold against the dark green spruce and the red canyon walls.

 The Denver & Rio Grande Western Railroad completed the Durango–Silverton line in 1882, built to haul silver ore from the mines around Silverton down to the smelters in Durango.
 At its peak, the line ran multiple trains daily in both directions, carrying millions of dollars in silver and gold.
 When silver prices collapsed in the early 1890s, most mountain railroads folded.
-This one survived — barely — by shifting to carrying passengers and general freight.
+This one survived — barely — by shifting to passengers and general freight.

 By the 1950s, the railroad was again facing extinction.
-Highways had replaced rail freight, and the line was almost shut down for good.
 A small but passionate group of rail historians and local boosters fought to keep it running as a tourist attraction.
-It worked: the D&SNGRR was designated a National Historic Landmark in 1961 and has operated continuously since, making it one of the oldest continuously operated steam railroads in the country.
+It worked: the D&SNGRR was designated a National Historic Landmark in 1961 and has operated continuously since.
+The original coal-fired Baldwin steam locomotives, the narrow 36-inch gauge track, the breathtaking canyon — these weren't retrofits for tourists.
+This is exactly how it was in 1882.

 Round Trip (Most Popular)